Understanding The Public Procurement Cycle: A Comprehensive Guide

 Supplier Diversity and Global Sourcing

-International collaboration in public procurement also opens up opportunities for supplier diversity and global sourcing.
+International collaboration in public procurement also opens up supplier diversity and global sourcing opportunities.
 Public organisations can tap into a broader pool of suppliers from various countries, increasing competition and potentially reducing costs.

 Additionally, collaboration can promote the exchange of innovative ideas and best practices in procurement.
 Public organisations can learn from their international counterparts and implement successful strategies in their own procurement processes.